firework-launcher/launcher/README.md

 * Profiles

 Profiles are used to categorize a firework.
-Right now, the profiles pre-programmed are one to three shot, and finale.
-Right now, to edit the profiles, you have to change the JSON file in `config/firework_profiles.json` (this file gets generated after running the launcher for the first time).
-I will probably make a GUI for this in the future.
+When you first add a launcher, there will be 4 profiles: One shot, two shot, three shot, and finale.
+You can change these profiles for each launcher by going in the settings.

 * Multiple clients